To demystify the financial aid process and help families find colleges they can afford.

 So, after spending hundreds and hundreds of hours combing the internet; reviewing college financial aid web sites; reading blogs & articles; watching videos; and reviewing many online tools and related services – we set out to create a comprehensive resource that is user-friendly, understandable and trustworthy.

-Problem #1 – Everything is written in a foreign language of financial aid jargon.
+Problem #1 – Everything is written in a language called “financial aid jargon.”

 “Financialaidspeak” is a jumble of acronyms and jargon.
 While college financial aid officers speak it fluently, it is often incomprehensible to parents and students.